AutonomousVehicleLaboratory/obstacle-overtaking-gpmp2/README.md

   ### Parameters

   - Input: start pose, end pose, velocity
-  - Factor Graph: prior factor, vehicle dyanamics factor and obstacle factor
+  - Factor Graph: prior factor, vehicle dynamics factor and obstacle factor
   - Optimizer: DogLeg or GN optimizer
   - Time settings: total steps, step size, interpolation
   - SDF: 2D signed distance field, cost_sigma, epsilon distance
   - Threshold: goal_reg and error threshold

+  Note: Refer to the GPMP2 paper for details about the above parameters.

+  ### Future Work

+  The next step would be to test this algorithm on real hardware.
+A good starting point would be [PIPER](https://github.com/gtrll/piper), which is the ROS interface for the GPMP2 algorithm.
+Also, the python examples list out a few guidelines for building ROS interface.
+Furthermore, it is important to also figure out when would this algorithm kick in.
+Kindly refer to these files for stack 1.0: [state_specific_logic](https://github.com/AutonomousVehicleLaboratory/stack2_planning/blob/main/planning/op_planner/src/DecisionMaker.cpp) | [state_machine](https://github.com/AutonomousVehicleLaboratory/stack2_planning/blob/main/planning/op_planner/src/BehaviorStateMachine.cpp)